TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ### Reference sources
 - Hamilton (1989), *New approach to economic time series with regime switching*
+- Lucia, Schwarz (2000), *Electricity prices and power derivatives. - Evidence from the Nordic Power Exchange*
 - Perlin (2015), *HMM in Finance*